Arnaldo66/crypto_manage/README.md

   - best down " " " "
   - for cache (redis, memcached ..) puts moment value in cache for front.
 Reload it by cron
   - Do a game trading free with false money
+  - Create home page, array of currency.
+Login and register link to.
+  - Create page.
+Contact && about.
+This